 In 2002 we have replaced the original 1916 school building with a modern resource centre (library), staff facilities and classrooms.
 Facilities to meet the needs of the 21st Century.
 This building is called the Fr Lee Building to honour the memory and service of Fr Bryan Lee, Parish Priest 1968 - 2002.

-Sts Peter and Paul’s School now offers some of the most modern and spacious teaching facilities of any Catholic school in Brisbane.
-The school has twenty-one classes, comprising more than 500 students and is surrounded by attractive grounds and quality sporting facilities, including modern tennis courts and a sports oval.
+Today, Sts Peter and Paul’s School offers some of the most modern and spacious teaching facilities of any Catholic school in Brisbane.
+The school has twenty-five classes, comprising more than 660 students and is surrounded by attractive grounds and quality sporting facilities, including modern tennis courts and a sports oval.
 It has become a centre of excellence in teaching and preparing our young children to learn the skills for life.

 Together, Sts Peter and Paul’s church and school form a vital part of the Catholic Church’s mission of proclaiming God’s good news to all.
 They work in partnership with parents and parishioners to ensure that every opportunity for the finest education, built on the Catholic faith, is available to all who seek it.